Rush Rhees Library

 Translation Database on Three Percent records new translations of fiction and poetry published or distributed in the U.S. since January 1st, 2008.
 The data is presented in annual cumulations.

-To find books on translation studies, search the Voyager Catalog for "Translating and Interpreting" as a subject.
+To find books on translation studies, search the UR Catalog for "Translating and Interpreting" as a subject.
 You can browse the list of subjects here.

 To find books about translating particular languages search for the subject "X language translating", e.g. French language translating.